flowcontrol12/docu/docs/05-NQL/01-NQL documentation.md

 | object             | A type which means that a variable or function has a one of the types described above. |
 | logical_expression | A boolean expression which returns a value of boolean type.  |

-Notice: the operators or functions aare to perform an internal conversion of types so that while creating a query there is no need to provide the NQL with the types each time.
+Notice: the operators or functions are to perform an internal conversion of types so that while creating a query there is no need to provide the NQL with the types each time.
 In the absence of a "logically" reasonable manner of procedure, the function/expression treats the data as String (default form).

 For example: